Major

 Performance: Many requests to FLEX_DATA when deleting large numbers of subject objects

-When deleting a subject object, the corresponding entries must also be deleted from the FLEX_DATA table.
-If many data objects have to be deleted in one transaction (e.g. complete structures with many elements), this leads to a lot of SQL updates against the database, which greatly delays the execution time (depending on the database connection).
+When a specialized object is deleted, the corresponding entries must also be deleted from the FLEX_DATA table.
+If many data objects have to be deleted in a transaction (e.g. complete structures with many elements), this leads to a lot of SQL updates against the database, which greatly delays the execution time (depending on the database connection).

-There is a bulk API deleteAll(List<DBKnowledgeItem) in the FlexDataManager interface, but the implementation in AbstractFlexDataManager iterates through the set of objects to be deleted and triggers an SQL statement for each entry.
+Although there is a bulk API deleteAll(List<DBKnowledgeItem) in the FlexDataManager interface, the implementation in the AbstractFlexDataManager iterates through the set of objects to be deleted and triggers an SQL statement for each entry.

 A similar problem exists when updating or creating many objects.